Winter in New York – Best Things to Do and See

 This iconic holiday show is a must when you’re looking for fun things to see in NYC in December.
 The Christmas Spectacular began in 1933 and has been a tradition ever since.
 The world-famous Radio City Rockettes perform throughout the 90-minute show.
 This is great for families, couples, or singles.
 You’ll see dancing along with an original score of music, singing, and traditional scenes like the Nativity.

-Located right in the middle of Manhattan, it’s easy to get to and combine with other attractions like Rockefeller Center.
+Located right in the middle of Manhattan, it’s easy to get to and combine with other attractions like Rockefeller Center (which is another must-see in NY).

 New Year’s Eve in Times Square (December)